bluesky66-dev/kibana/x-pack/test/functional_enterprise_search/README.md

 Requirements for Enterprise Search:

-- Running on port 3002 against a separate HyperSec cluster.
+- Running on port 3002 against a separate Elasticsearch cluster.
-- HyperSec must have a platinum or greater level license (or trial).
+- Elasticsearch must have a platinum or greater level license (or trial).
 - Must have Standard or Native Auth configured with an `enterprise_search` user with password `changeme`.
 - There should be NO existing Engines or Meta Engines.